 Students admitted to the accelerated option may earn up to 9 graduate credits within the last 30 credits of the bachelor's degree that may be applied to both the student's bachelor's and master's degrees if the student remains continuously enrolled.
 Students taking advantage of this accelerated option may register for up to 9 credits of graduate coursework during the last 30 hours of their undergraduate degree.
 The undergraduate and graduate program directors will select the appropriate graduate courses for each student upon election of the option.
 These courses may not include independent study or research, individual research, directed study, thesis, internship or practicum courses.
-Changes in the program of study require approval of both the undergraduate courses and earn at least a 3.0 in the graduate courses to remain in the pathway.
+Changes in the program of study require approval of both the undergraduate and graduate program directors.
+The student must maintain a 3.5 grade point average in undergraduate courses and earn at least a 3.0 in the graduate courses to remain in the pathway.
 Programs may opt not to accept course credits toward the graduate degree if the student did not earn at least a 3.0 in the course.